 As he lands and leaves the plane, he finds his parents waiting for him.
 (Uh oh.)
 Shortly after, he's checked into a famous Minnesota drug treatment center where the doctors tell him with one more drink or drug usage, he'll be dead in just a few days.

 This is his memoir of the whole thing.
 It wasn't a bad book, I finished it quick enough, and I didn't regret my time doing so once finished [coughBREAKINGDAWNcough].
 Parts of it do get redundant, and I admit to skimming over a few of the one million vomiting scenes.
 Big events in the book take forever to go over, so I kinda skimmed those too.
 To fix those four missing front teeth he lost, he gets a root canal surgery without the assistance of painkillers or anesthesia.
-The fact that it hurt (a lot) gets through our midns quite clearly, as he spends ten pages describing the mind-blowing waves of "bayonet" pain by digging his fingers into two old tennis balls until his nails crack
+The fact that it hurt (a lot) gets through our midns quite clearly, as he spends ten pages describing the mind-blowing waves of "bayonet" pain by digging his fingers into two old tennis balls until his nails crack.
+[After this point is when the spoiler alert alarm goes off in warning.
+Be awares!]

 Another thing I didn't especially like, is that even though he spends half the book vomiting and craving and being angry; he actually makes the whole "getting better" process seem...easy.
 Easy, she says?!
 That's insane!
 Well, he did.
 He's at the most famous get-better-center, where even then the success rate was lower than twenty percent (I think it was fourteen...or seven...only thing I remember for sure is that it was under twenty), he won't listen to a single thing anyone tells him to do, and what?
 He gets better!
 He won't follow the program, he won't always take his pills, bla bla bla.
 In the end, he gets better because he "wanted to."
 Which, doesn't make sense.
 To me, at least.
 He had WANTED to get better multiple times before that, and obviously, he hadn't.
 Loads of peoples have WANTED to get better, but did they?
 Nosireee.
 So why, this one time, for this one man, does simply WANTING something make it happen?
 Oh well.